 Solar cells make up the major portion of our cost of revenues.
 We purchase some of our solar cells directly from cell suppliers.
 The costs of solar cells that we directly purchase are the price that we pay to our suppliers.
 The substantial majority of our solar cells are obtained through toll manufacturing arrangements through which we source and provide silicon feedstock to suppliers of ingots, wafers and cells.
 These suppliers ultimately convert these silicon raw materials into the solar cells that we use for our production of solar modules.
-The costs of solar cells that we obtain through these toll manufacturing arrangements comprise of: (i) the costs of purchasing the silicon feedstock; (ii) labor costs incurred in inventory management; (iii) labor costs incurred in sorting the reclaimable silicon as part of our suppliers for the solar cells and the payment our suppliers make to us for the silicon feedstock that we source are generally settled separately.
+The costs of solar cells that we obtain through these toll manufacturing arrangements comprise of: (i) the costs of purchasing the silicon feedstock; (ii) labor costs incurred in inventory management; (iii) labor costs incurred in sorting the reclaimable silicon as part of our silicon reclamation program; and (iv) tolling fees charged by our suppliers under the tolling arrangements.
+The payments we make to our suppliers for the solar cells and the payment our suppliers make to us for the silicon feedstock that we source are generally settled separately.
 We do not include payments we receive for providing silicon feedstock as part of these toll manufacturing arrangements in our net revenues.